 Lentils are widely used in the Middle East to make a variety of dishes, including the renowned lentil soup.
 Lentil soup is a huge part of Levantine cuisine; however, it is also a staple in the Middle Eastern region, acting as the predominant dish during the cold seasons.
 It is eaten as either a starter or a main course.
 Well, most of the Levantine dishes can be both ways.

 This soup is made of broth and several spices, including cumin and lentils, of course.
-The addition of cumin helps in digesting the lentils much easier.
+The addition of cumin helps digest the lentils much more easily.
 The soup is heated until it gets thicker, offering a creamy look and taste.
 Lemon juice is squeezed over it to flavour the soup, then served alongside pita bread.

 Common Dips Used in Almost Every Meal